 Training Provider Forum sees launch of dedicated website hub

-ScreenSkills welcomed training providers from across the UK to Birmingham this week for the second annual Training Provider Forum.
+ScreenSkills welcomed training providers from across the UK to Birmingham for the second annual Training Provider Forum.
 The providers, specialists in the screen industries, each work closely with ScreenSkills to deliver skills training to those at different stages of their careers to further support the screen workforce.

 The forum provided an opportunity to reaffirm existing relationships and form new connections, discuss how ScreenSkills can work in collaboration with providers to develop the UK's workforce and introduce some of the Skills Fund’s priorities for the year.